Examination Results 2018 - Statement

 This measure shows how well students have progressed in terms of their outcomes based on their scores in the Key Stage 2 SATs at primary school.
 This is based on results in up to 8 qualifications, which include English, maths, 3 English Baccalaureate qualifications including sciences, computer science, history, geography and languages, and 3 other additional approved qualifications.
 A score of 0 would indicate that all students had on average achieved their targeted progress in all subjects.
 A score of -1 would indicate that on average all students had missed their targets in all subjects by one grade.

-The release of the school league tables on 25th January 2018 shows that overall, students at St Mary’s Catholic High School have achieved a P8 score of -0.14.
-This is just below the average for schools in Croydon (0.06) and only slightly below the average for schools in England (-0.03).
+The release of the school league tables on 25th January 2019 shows that overall, students at St Mary’s Catholic High School have achieved a P8 score of -0.62.
+This is below the average for schools in Croydon (0.07) and the average for schools in England (-0.02).
 This is the most important measure of the value that schools are adding as it demonstrates how pupils of all abilities progress.
-The score of -0.14 places St Mary’s Catholic High School in the Average band for state schools in England.
+The score of -0.62 places St Mary’s Catholic High School in the Well Below Average band for state schools in England.

 To view our school's performance data on the DfE website CLICK HERE